 "It's almost as if the brain stops trying to make a decision on its own," Professor Gregory Berns, who led the research, told CNN.

-Berns' team studied 24 volunteers as they played a game in which they had to choose between an assured payoff and taking a gamble.
+Berns' team studied 24 volunteers played a game in which they had to choose between an assured payoff and taking a gamble.
 Magnetic resonance scanners monitored changes in their brain activity.

 The researchers noticed the scans showed activity in certain parts of the brain decreasing considerably when expert financial advice was offered.

 "Normally, the human brain uses a specific set of regions to figure out the trade-offs between risk and reward, but when an 'expert' offers advice on how to make these decisions, we found that activity in these regions decreases."

 The results reflect our natural tendency to defer to experts, that Berns argues is a product of our evolution as social animals.